nebular/PixFu_Android_src/README.md

 So it's time to bring PGE into your pocket so you can play with it anywhere.

-I really love how well it fits in with the Android CMAKE toolchain.

 This was intended to be a 5 minute test, but as I faced lots of unexpected interesting challenges getting all the pieces to work I decided to do a "self-learning" project about the deep android internals.
-I hope it is useful to you !
+I hope it is useful to you.
+Feel free to contribute, I would love this project to evolve.
+Funny thing about the PGE is, when you see it running on a phone, it just looks GORGEOUS.
+Beware you are going to get addicted to test every tutorial or app you have.

+Regarding that, I will be porting the examples into the demo project.

 ATTENTION